 Advanced Driver Assistance Systems(ADAS) technologies represent important advances in vehicle safety and it is crucial to optimize their potential.
-WP29 established ITS Informal Group in 2002 to consider the necessity of regulatory framework on ADAS which are becoming more common in vehicles.
+WP29 established the ITS Informal

+Group in 2002 to consider the necessity of a regulatory framework for ADAS, which are becoming more common in vehicles.

-Inland Transport Committee organized Round Table Conference on ITS in 2004, and reached to an agreement of continuation of the activity, and TOR(Terms of Reference) submitted in 2004 described that ITS Informal Group should encourage to develop common understanding of driver assistance systems, to exchange information and views on technology trend, and to review activity in the second year to WP29.
+The Inland Transport Committee organized a Round Table Conference on ITS in 2004, and reached an agreement of continuation of the activity.
+The TOR(Terms of Reference) submitted in 2004 described that ITS Informal Group should develop a common understanding of driver assistance systems, to exchange information and views on technology trends, and to review activity in the second year to WP29.

-One of the important outcomes through two years activity in 2005 and 2006 was consensus on common understanding for ADAS.
+One of the important outcomes through two years of activity in 2005 and 2006 was consensus on common understanding for ADAS.
 That is, ADAS can be classified into three categories as information provision, warning and control.
-Guidelines for information have been already established and used as self-commitment basis.
-This leads that ITS Informal Group will keep monitoring the situation for information provision.
+Guidelines for information have been already established and used on a self-commitment basis.
+The ITS Informal Group will keep monitoring the situation for developments and will provide updates.

-On the other hand, on warning and control, no rules or guidelines were seen at the moment.
-Control systems were still premature at that time, so ITS Informal Group decided to focus on warning which plays an important role for safety enhancement.
+On the other hand, for warning and control, no rules or guidelines were seen at the moment.
+Control systems were still premature at that time, so the ITS Informal Group decided to focus on warnings, which play, an important role for safety enhancement.
 Effective warning has a potential of compensating for the known limitations of drivers and thus preventing road trauma.

-In 2007, ITS Informal Group asked International Harmonized Research Activities(IHRA-ITS WG) to work together to prepare the draft statement of warning principles.
-In November 2008, IHRA submitted the final draft statement to ITS Informal Group at its 16th session, where the Group agreed to hold its adhoc session to discuss the contents of the document.
+In 2007, the ITS Informal Group asked the International Harmonized Research Activities(IHRA-ITS WG) to work together to prepare the draft statement of warning principles.
+In November 2008, the IHRA submitted the final draft statement to ITS Informal Group at its 16th session, where the Group agreed to hold its adhoc meeting to discuss the contents of the document.
 The adhoc session was held in September 2009.

-Herein, ITS Informal Group provides the proposal of Statement of Principles on the Design of High-Priority Warning Signals for In-Vehicle Intelligent Transport Systems.
-ITS Informal Group expects that this document will be finalized by WP29 as a guideline so that relevant GRs could refer to it, when necessary.
+Herein, the ITS Informal Group provides the proposal of Statement of Principles on the Design of High-Priority Warning Signals for In-Vehicle Intelligent Transport Systems.
+The ITS Informal Group expects that this document will be finalized by WP29 as a guideline so that relevant GRs could refer to it, when necessary.